Action at a distance

 Action at a distance is the concept in physics that an object's motion can be affected by another object without the two being in physical contact; that is, it is the concept of the non-local interaction of objects that are separated in space.
 Coulomb's law and Newton's law of universal gravitation are based on action at a distance.

 Historically, action at a distance was the earliest scientific model for gravity and electricity and it continues to be useful in many practical cases.
 In the 19th and 20th centuries, field models arose to explain these phenomena with more precision.
-The discovery of electrons and of special relativity led to new action at a distance models providing alternative to field theories.
-Under our modern understanding, the four fundamental interactions (gravity, electromagnetism, the strong interaction and the weak interaction) in all of physics are not described by action at a distance.
+The discovery of electrons and of special relativity led to new action at a distance models providing alternatives to field theories.
+Under the modern understanding, the four fundamental interactions (gravity, electromagnetism, the strong interaction and the weak interaction) in all of physics are not described by action at a distance.